ClayLipscomb/Odapter/README.md

 * Translates Oracle IN, OUT and IN OUT parameters to C#
 * Translates Oracle optional (defaulted) parameters to C# (4.0+)
 * Translates typed and untyped cursors (both as function return and OUT parameters) to C#
-* Generates DTO for each object type, table, and view
+* Generates DTO class for each object type, table, and view in
 * Configurable for either auto-implemented, or protected field wrapped, DTO properties
 * Generates ancestor classes and basic schema connection code
 * Configurable C# namespaces and base class names